How to Design a Custom Conference Table

 - Solid wood: Solid-wood tables are excellent, all-purpose conference tables that are durable enough to last a lifetime.
 You can choose from various high-quality hardwoods, and we’ll pair the wood tabletop with a steel base that will provide sturdy support and allow your wood tabletop to shine.

 - Trestle: Trestle conference tables take their name from the type of table base they feature.
 Wood trestles support the ends of the table, and a beam runs between them.
 Trestle bases have a rustic appearance.
-Trestle tables are a convenient option to consider because they can break down, making it easy to move them with the help of an elevator.
+Wooden trestle tables are a convenient option to consider because they can break down, making it easy to move them with the help of an elevator.

 - Valley: Valley tables are a type of live-edge table with a sizeable gap between the sloped live edges to allow for the installation of power supplies and data ports.
 All table styles can integrate power and data, but this style does so in a way that blends high-tech function with natural, fluid design.